Predicting Solar Wind Streams from the Inner-Heliosphere to Earth via Shifted Operator Inference: Shifted Operator Inference: A Non-intrusive Reduced-Order Model Approach for Advection-Dominated Systems

 where $\bb= [x_{j, {\tau}^{\star}_{j}(t_{1})}, \ldots, x_{j, {\tau}^{\star}_{j}(t_{K})}] \in~\real^{K}$ is the vector of corresponding spatial location of the shift, and the Vandermonde matrix $\bT$ is defined as

 To make predictions outside the training interval, we approximate the shift by polynomial extrapolation of $\bc(t) = [c_{1}(t) , c_{2}(t), \ldots, c_{k}(t)]\in \real^{k}$.
 As an illustration, Figure~\ref{fig:cc-between-two-velocity-fields} shows the bi-variate discrete circular cross-correlation applied to the MAS CR2210 snapshot at $30R_{S}$ (the initial condition) and at $1\text{AU}$.
-Here, since the flow is steady, the independent variable is the radial distance from the Sun $r$ (instead of time $t$).
+Here, since the flow is steady, the independent variable is the radial distance from the Sun, $r$, (instead of time $t$).
 For this case, the convective shift is $45^{\circ}$ in longitude and $0^{\circ}$ in latitude.
 Figure~\ref{fig:cc-between-two-velocity-fields} confirms that the translation in the solar wind is purely longitudinal due to the rotation of the Sun.
+The main idea behind the cross-correlation extrapolation technique is similar to the template-fitting technique studied in \cite{rowley_2000translation_symmetry,rowley_2003_selfsimilar} where the data is periodic and the template is set to be the initial condition.